At TrueTimber® Camo, we don’t source from the

 We source from the Hunt.
 Nothing Fake, nothing Painted, because there’s a Difference between Looking Real and Being Real.
 That’s why we use only the Highest Resolution Digital Imagery to Craft the most Innovative Camouflage

 - Click to see the Kanati showcase page!

 - Some might say that green symbolizes both the beginning and end of seasons for hunters.
-From the foggy mornings of Turkey Season in May, to crisp September afternoons during Archery Season - HTC Spring conceals hunters against the remaining color of recent foliage.
+From the foggy mornings of Turkey Season in May, to crisp September afternoons during Archery Season - HTC Green conceals hunters against the remaining color of recent foliage.
 The perfect mix of oak limbs, leaves, and twigs dissolves movement into various green landscape patterns.
-For those who chase game year round, HTC Spring follows one season’s end, only to join another season's beginning.
+For those who chase game year round, HTC Green follows one season’s end, only to join another season's beginning.

 - While drafting a new wetland and fowl camouflage, the primary focus was to establish a pattern that was reliable and could blend with multiple landscapes.
 If there’s one thing that is for certain when birds are flying overhead, a hunter’s camo pattern is just as important as their shotgun, or good ol’ retriever.

 The end result has become: DRT™ (Dead Right There).
 The brown and grey contrast is dark enough for swamps and wetlands, and there’s just enough hazy yellow coloration for cattails and CRP fields.
 Gettin’ close is no longer an issue.